akshay-rajan/S2/NSA/arguments.md

 # Positional Arguments

 Arguments passed to a script or command in a specific order when it is executed.
-Here is the information formatted in a table:

 | Variable  | Description                                                                                                                                                                         |
 |-----------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|